photoprism/photoprism-docs/docs/getting-started/synology+portainer.md

 To install Portainer:

 1. install Synology's Docker app from the official package center;
-2. open Synology's file station app and browse to the newly created _docker_ shared folder;
+2. open Synology's File Station app and browse to the newly created _docker_ shared folder;
 3. create a folder named _portainer_ inside _docker_, which will persist relevant Portainer's data in our local filesystem.
 4. open Synology's Control Panel > Task Scheduler and create a new Scheduled Task > User-defined script; you'll then need to fill in some details in the _General_, _Schedule_ and _Task Settings_ sections:
-..1. in _general_ fill in:
+  4.1. in _general_ fill in:
-..2.
-Task: use a meaningfull name, for eg. Install Portainer;
+    4.1.1.
+Task: use a meaningfull name, for eg. _Install Portainer_;
-..3.
+    4.1.2.
 User: keep this as _root_.

 ### Step 2: install Photoprism in your Synology NAS using Portainer, accessible over http / direct IP ###